asmeurer/blog/posts/my-python-debugging-toolbox.md

 its source.
 The problem is inherent in the fact that the code being run is hidden when it is running.
-If we were able to act as both human and computer, both executing the code and maintaining a high-level understanding of it, debugging is not necessary.
-In fact, we might say that the goal of a good debugging tool is to allow us to see a sufficient portion of the code's execution while maintaining, or in many cases, growing, our high-level understanding of what it does.
+If we were able to act as both human and computer, both executing the code and maintaining a high-level understanding of it, debugging would not be necessary.
+In fact, we might say that the goal of a good debugging tool is to allow us to see a sufficient portion of the code's execution while maintaining, or indeed, growing, our high-level understanding of what it does.

 # Tools that come with the standard library